When music merges with art, something different happens

 “Swagger & Swing” – Track 4 on “Painting Music

-The melody of Swagger & Swing started as notes on the fourth option on the “Paint with Music” platform, the “Street” canvas, which looks like a granite wall or pavement (shown below).
-This canvas has a more atonal sound than the others, and includes effects like scratching and hissing, which give a more grunge-like effect.
-I … Continue reading “Swagger & Swing” – Track 4 on “Painting Music
+The melody of Swagger & Swing started as notes on the fourth option on the “Paint with Music” platform, the “Street” canvas, which looks like a granite wall or pavement (shown below, left).
+This canvas has a more atonal sound than the others, and includes effects like scratching and hissing, which give a more grunge-like … Continue reading “Swagger & Swing” – Track 4 on “Painting Music

 My New album “Painting Music” has dropped